sighupio/fury-kubernetes-networking/examples/globalnetworkpolicies/README.md

     - Egress
 ```

-This policy enables Egress traffic to 1.2.3.4/32 on all the workloads in the namespace `sighup`.
-The order is 401 as we stated
+This policy enables Egress traffic to `1.2.3.4/32` on all the workloads in the namespace `sighup`.
+The order is 401 as
-before, to be between the allow system namespace policy and the deny all policy.
+we stated before, to be between the allow system namespace policy and the deny all policy.

 ### 1000.
-Allow intra namespaces communication
+Allow intra-namespaces communication

 ```yaml
 apiVersion: crd.projectcalico.org/v1